Skip to content

 The Edge browser for mobile devices (Android or iPhone/iPad) does not have the option to export bookmarks or favorites directly.
 However, all the favorites that you have on your phone can be synced with your Edge browser on your computer.
 After syncing the mobile bookmarks, you can follow the aforementioned steps to export the bookmarks.

-For sync to happen, both Edge for computer and mobile should be signed-in with the same Microsoft account, and data sync should be enabled.
-You can follow this detailed guide to turn on data sync in the Edge browser by Sadique Hassan.
+For sync to happen, both Edge for computer and mobile should be signed in with the same Microsoft account, and data sync should be enabled.
+You can follow this detailed guide to sign-in and turn on data sync in the Edge browser.
 However, below are quick steps for Android and iPhone.

 Sync Edge on Android